Julian C. Richards: Media career

 Shortly after joining the MPP, Richards acted as a consultant to a TV programme about the construction of Stonehenge.
-He later contributed to the programme Meet the Ancestors.
+He later presented the programme Meet the Ancestors.

 Meet the Ancestors was commissioned in late 1996.
 In the spring of 1997 Richards took a year's leave from English Heritage to work on it.
 He later resigned from his role with English Heritage to work full-time in broadcasting and writing when a second series was commissioned.

 As of 2005 he has presented six series of Meet the Ancestors, a five-part series Blood of the Vikings in 2002, both for BBC 2.
 In addition, he has written books to accompany both series.
 For Radio 4 he has presented eleven series of Mapping the Town.

 Richards is also responsible for creating two site-interactive games: Hunt the Ancestor (for which he won a British Archaeology award) and Viking Quest, for the BBC History website.
 He has also been a regular contributor to the BBC History website and magazine.

 He also received a British Archaeological Award for the programme Chariot Queen.

 In 2007 he published Stonehenge: The Story So Far.
-Other works include Stonehenge: A History in Photographs(2004) and the children's book The Amazing Pop-up Stonehenge (2005).
+Other works include Stonehenge: A History in Photographs (2004) and the children's book The Amazing Pop-up Stonehenge (2005).

 Richards lives with his family in Shaftesbury, Dorset, where he maintains his special interest in the prehistory of Wessex and particularly Stonehenge.

-He is patron of the Friends of Cromford Canal.
+He is patron of the Friends of the Cromford Canal in Derbyshire.